ande9823/SmartMirror/Arduino_UDP_v1/README for the arduino codes.txt

 	WiFiNINA
 	WiFiUdp
 	LiquidCrystal
+As well as external libraries, which is in zip files:
+	LedControlMS (LedControl.zip) //8x8 led matrix
+	dht11 (adidax-dht11-b7fbbcd.zip) //temp & hum sensor

 Make sure to have downloaded "Arduino megaAVR Borads", as Arduino Uno Wifi Rev2 is under this pack.
 (Which is the one used for this project)
 Can be found under "Tools" -> "Board:" -> "Boards Manager..."